tsuereth/glog/content/post/2018/12/02_crosscode.md

 When you don't maintain pace with the game's suggested character level and equipment level, you're simply unable to keep up with scripted encounters.
 And that pace often feels like a real grind.

 Another big mechanic in CrossCode is puzzle-solving.
-Your avatar can push blocks and hit switches - so, {{% tag "The Legend of Zelda" %}}Zelda{{% /tag %}}-style puzzles - and your ranged attack can also reflect against some surfaces, supporting <a href="https://tvtropes.org/pmwiki/pmwiki.php/Main/LightAndMirrorsPuzzle">light and mirror</a> puzzle mechanics.
+Your avatar can push blocks and hit switches - so, [Zelda](tag:The Legend of Zelda)-style puzzles - and your ranged attack can also reflect against some surfaces, supporting <a href="https://tvtropes.org/pmwiki/pmwiki.php/Main/LightAndMirrorsPuzzle">light and mirror</a> puzzle mechanics.

 When these combine, i.e. push the blocks to the right positions for reflecting a shot to an ultimate destination, and <i>then</i> you throw in elemental specializations - like the ice shot freezing water into a reflective surface, or the lightning shot triggering a magnet that attracts a block! - CrossCode's puzzles get really satisfyingly complex.
 I legit enjoyed figuring a bunch of these out.